 My 18 Goals

-#1 – Finish the first draft of Project #1.
+1 / Finish the first draft of A Mirror of Smoke.

-Project #1 or A Mirror of Smoke is my current writing work in progress that I’m extremely passionate about.
+A Mirror of Smoke is my current writing work in progress that I’m extremely passionate about.
 It’s a diverse YA Fantasy about three young adults trying to live in their broken world.
-I’m in love with this story so much, it’s empowering, it’s gay and it’s a story I can’t wait to share.
+I’m in love with this story so much, it’s empowering, it’s amazing and it’s a story I can’t wait to share.
 I’ve been working on iterations of this story for about two years now, so I’m looking forward to seeing a completed draft.

 My current deadlines are to have it outlined by the end of June to write in July with Camp NaNo and August.
 My word count goal for this is 115,000-125,000 words, which is about 2-2.5k per day in July & August and I think that’s quite achievable!
 But, future me will probably be like:

 I know that this book won’t be a standalone and I do have a few ideas for the sequel and future books as well.
-I want to try and get these points down and then develop them while I wait for beta feedback for Project #1.
+I want to try and get these points down and then develop them while I wait for beta feedback for A Mirror of Smoke.

-#3 – Try to draw a World Map of Project #1
+3 / Try to draw a World Map of A Mirror of Smoke

 Try is the keyword to this goal.
 I am a horrible artist and although the picture looks crystal in my head, it looks like a lump of coal when I put it down onto paper.
 By getting general map down, I hope to find someone who will be able to draw it out nicely for me.
 I think having this map will allow me to visualize the wider world and imagine the journies of the characters in my book.
 This world is full of awesome things that I want to share including a secret dragon sanctuary.